-Since 2008, I have been undertaking linguistic and ethnographic research with the Math Corps at WSU, aiming to understand the social and cognitive processes by which Detroit middle school students acquire and use mathematical concepts.
-I am working under a newly funded National Science Foundation grant to support this research along with colleagues at four institutions.
+Since 2008, I have been undertaking linguistic and ethnographic research with the Math Corps at WSU, aiming to understand how Detroit middle school students acquire and use mathematical concepts.
+I am working under a National Science Foundation grant to support this research along with colleagues at four institutions.
 My other new research projects include a sociolinguistic investigation of changes in the English numeral system since 1800.

-I am interested in working with graduate students at both the MA and PhD level who are interested in the anthropology of science and mathematics, cognitive anthropology, linguistic anthropology, cross-cultural comparison, or writing and literacy.
+I am interested in working with graduate students at both the MA and PhD level who are interested in the anthropology of science and mathematics, cognitive anthropology, linguistic anthropology, cross-cultural comparison, writing and literacy, and the anthropology of education.
 Please feel free to email me at any time to discuss the possibility of coming to study with me at Wayne State.

 Education – Degrees, Licenses, Certifications

 - PhD, Anthropology, McGill University, 2003